projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 -  The ACPI table in the Service VM is passthrough.
 There is no ACPI parser in ACRN HV.
-The power management related ACPI table is generated offline and hardcoded in ACRN HV.
+The power management related ACPI table is generated offline and hard-coded in ACRN HV.